Python HowTo – Using the tempfile Module in Python

 import tempfile

-# We create a temporary file using tempfile.TemporaryFile()
+# Create a temporary file using tempfile.TemporaryFile()

 temp = tempfile.TemporaryFile()

-# Temporary files are stored here
+# Retrieve the directory where temporary files are stored

 temp_dir = tempfile.gettempdir()